eDO-community/eDO_moveit/README.md

 ```
 roslaunch edo_moveit demo.launch simulated:=true
 ```
+You can then use the regular MoveIt GUI or generate your own trajectories:

+1. In the `Motion Planning` widget located at the bottom left of the RVIz window, select tab `Planning`
+2. In the 3D robot view, move the blue ball corresponding to the end effector somewhere in space
+3. The orange robot configuration is your new position target, move or rotate it as you want
+4. Click `Plan and Execute` to start moving your simulated robot at this position

 ## Quickstart with a real eDO robot
 Although other configurations are possible, this package intends to run on a deported workstation connected through Ethernet to a 6-axis e.Do on which an electric gripper is mounted.